 Generalized tooth sensitivity

-The most common cause of generalized tooth sensitivity is receding gums.
-Receding gums refers to the loss of supporting gum tissue which protect your tooth roots.
-Tooth roots start to become exposed once your gums recede.
-As a result, you will experience sensitivity on not just one, but several teeth, sometimes even all of your teeth!
+The most common cause of generalized tooth sensitivity is receding gum tissue.
+Receding gums refers to the loss of supporting gum tissue that protects the teeth roots.
+As you lose gum tissue, your teeth roots start to become exposed.
+As a result, you experience sensitivity on several teeth, sometimes even all of your teeth.

 - Carbonated sodas

-- Persistent vomiting or acid exposure of your teeth as seen in Bulimia Nervosa orGERD
+- Persistent vomiting or acid exposure which is commonly seen with Bulimia Nervosa or GERD

 - Heavy tooth grinding

-- Constantly clenching your teeth
+- Constant clenching of your teeth

-- Aggressive tooth brushing habit
+- Aggressive tooth-brushing

 - Generally weak tooth structure

-How to resolve tooth sensitivity?
+How to resolve your tooth sensitivity?

 The first step is to figure out the source of your tooth sensitivity.
 Note your symptoms and discuss them with your dentist.
 Here are some questions you need to answer in order to help your dentist identify the problem: